Sephyros/Sephyros/README.md

-### Hi there 👋
+### Hi there 👋 Welcome to my Github!

+##

+- 🔭 I’m currently working on personal projetcs using Node.JS / javascript
+- 🌱 I’m currently learning Javascript

 <!--
-**Sephyros/Sephyros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...